Breeder reactor: Russia

 Russia has a plan for increasing its fleet of fast breeder reactors significantly.
 A BN-800 reactor (800 MWe) at Beloyarsk was completed in 2012, succeeding a smaller BN-600.
 It reached its full power production in 2016.
 Plans for the construction of a larger BN-1200 reactor (1,200 MWe) was scheduled for completion in 2018, with two additional BN-1200 reactors built by the end of 2030.
 However, in 2015 Rosenergoatom postponed construction indefinitely to allow fuel design to be improved after more experience of operating the BN-800 reactor, and among cost concerns.

+In January 2026, Rosatom reported that preparations had begun for Beloyarsk Unit 5, using the BN-1200M sodium-cooled fast reactor.

-An experimental lead-cooled fast reactor, BREST-300 will be built at the Siberian Chemical Combine in Seversk.
+Construction of the lead-cooled BREST-OD-300 reactor at the Siberian Chemical Combine in Seversk began in June 2021.
 The BREST (bystry reaktor so svintsovym teplonositelem, fast reactor with lead coolant) design is seen as a successor to the BN series and the 300 MWe unit at the SCC could be the forerunner to a 1,200 MWe version for wide deployment as a commercial power generation unit.
 The development program is as part of an Advanced Nuclear Technologies Federal Program 2010–2020 that seeks to exploit fast reactors for uranium efficiency while 'burning' radioactive substances that would otherwise be disposed of as waste.
 Its core would measure about 2.3 metres in diameter by 1.1 metres in height and contain 16 tonnes of fuel.
 The unit would be refuelled every year, with each fuel element spending five years in total within the core.
 Lead coolant temperature would be around 540 °C, giving a high efficiency of 43%, primary heat production of 700 MWt yielding electrical power of 300 MWe.
 The operational lifespan of the unit could be 60 years.
 The design was expected to be completed by NIKIET in 2014 for construction between 2016 and 2020.

-By the end of 2024 the cooling tower had been built, and the target for starting operation was 2026.
+In January 2026, Rosatom reported that BREST-OD-300 remained under construction and that the metal shell of its central reactor cavity had been installed during 2025.

 Japan

 In 2006 the United States, France, and Japan signed an "arrangement" to research and develop sodium-cooled fast reactors in support of the Global Nuclear Energy Partnership.
 In 2007 the Japanese government selected Mitsubishi Heavy Industries as the "core company in FBR development in Japan".
 Shortly thereafter, Mitsubishi FBR Systems was launched to develop and eventually sell FBR technology.

+A 2024 technical review by Mitsubishi Heavy Industries described the revised Japanese roadmap: conceptual design and research on a demonstration sodium-cooled fast reactor were planned for fiscal 2024–2028, with a decision on basic design and licensing around fiscal 2028.
+MHI had been selected as the project's lead company in July 2023.